mattermost/mattermost-plugin-starter-template/README.md

 ### How do I include assets in the plugin bundle?

-By placing them into `assets` they automatically get bundled.
+Place them into `assets` subfolder.
 You can change this directory name by editing `ASSESTDIR` in `Makefile`.